-Maya Angelou (1928 – 2014), a poet, activist, and writer, penned Letter to My Daughter in 2008 as a series of letters to an imagined daughter or, rather, to the collective daughters she’s cultivated over time.
+Maya Angelou (1928 – 2014), a poet, activist, and writer, penned Letter to My Daughter in 2008 as a series of letters to the collective daughters she’s nurtured and inspired throughout her life.

 This letter has taken an extraordinary time getting itself together.
 I have all along known that I wanted to tell you directly of some lessons I have learned and under what conditions I have learned them.
 My life has been long, and believing that life loves the liver of it, I have dared to try many things, sometimes trembling, but daring, still.

-Written when Angelou was eighty, and full of love and forgiveness, it is easy to imagine the intended audience of Letter to My Daughter is actually Angelou’s own young self—so perfectly sketched in I Know Why the Caged Bird Sings almost fifty years earlier.
-A young person caught in the “tripartite crossfire of masculine prejudice, white illogical hate, and Black lack of power.”
+Written when Angelou was eighty, and full of love and forgiveness, it is easy to imagine the intended audience of Letter to My Daughter is actually Angelou’s own young self—so perfectly sketched in I Know Why the Caged Bird Sings.
+A youth caught in the “tripartite crossfire of masculine prejudice, white illogical hate, and Black lack of power.”1

-Facing the particular facade of life that reflects grace and forgiveness, Angelou writes:
+From this particular era of life that summons grace and forgiveness, Angelou writes:

 I have made many mistakes and no doubt will make more before I die.
 When I have seen pain, when I have found that my ineptness has caused displeasure, I have learned to accept my responsibility and to forgive myself first, then to apologize to anyone injured by my misreckoning.
 Since I cannot un-live history, and repentance is all I can offer God, I have hopes that my sincere apologies were accepted.

 There are many anecdotes, such as when she met singer Celia Cruz and the star influenced Angelou’s own singing with her weighty presence.
 Angelou also writes about her mother, a woman of indomitable love and force who so greatly influenced young Maya.